Robert Harting: Biography

 He threw a personal best of 68.65 m in Kaunas in June and was selected for the German team at the 2008 Beijing Olympics.
 He finished fourth with a throw of 67.09 m.
 He closed the season with a bronze medal at the 2008 IAAF World Athletics Final.

 At the Berlin 2009 World Championships, Harting was sitting in the silver medal position coming into the 6th round of the final, he then threw a personal best of 69.43 metres to gain the lead and ultimately win the gold medal.
-The final remaining competitor and leader since the 1st round, Polish athlete Piotr Malachowski, was unable to better the German's throw.
+The final remaining competitor and leader since the 1st round, Polish athlete Piotr Małachowski, was unable to better the German's throw.

 Harting set a championship record of 66.80 m to win at the 2010 European Team Championships and recorded a mark of 68.67 m the following month at the 2010 German Athletics Championships to take the national title.
-He threw 68.47 m in the final of the 2010 European Athletics Championships but this was not enough to beat Malachowski.
+He threw 68.47 m in the final of the 2010 European Athletics Championships but this was not enough to beat Małachowski.
 Still, the silver medal was his first at the primary continental championships.
-He competed in the 2010 IAAF Diamond League and won at the Weltklasse Zurich, but it was Malachowski who won the overall Diamond Race Trophy.
-He improved his personal best in Neubrandenburg in a one-on-one competition against Malachowski, taking the win with a throw of 69.69 m.
+He competed in the 2010 IAAF Diamond League and won at the Weltklasse Zurich, but it was Małachowski who won the overall Diamond Race Trophy.
+He improved his personal best in Neubrandenburg in a one-on-one competition against Małachowski, taking the win with a throw of 69.69 m.
 He defended his world title at the 2011 World Championships in Athletics with a winning mark of 68.97 m.

 In May 2012, Harting threw a personal best of 70.31 m at the Hallesche Werfertage Meeting, clearing seventy metres for the first time.
-At the 2012 European Athletics Championships in Helsinki, Finland, Harting won the Gold medal by throwing 68.30 m.
+At the 2012 European Athletics Championships in Helsinki, Finland, Harting won the gold medal by throwing 68.30 m.
 In the 2012 London Olympics, he won the gold medal in discus throwing.

 He won his third straight world championship title at the 2013 World Championships in Moscow.
 In 2014, he retained the European title.

 Harting is known for exuberant victory celebrations, including ripping the shirt off his chest, running with a German flag over the hurdles from the hurdles race, placing mascots on his shoulders and jogging on the track.